Crime in El Salvador

-As of 2011, there are an estimated 25,000 gang members at large in El Salvador; another 43,500 are in prison.
+Crime in El Salvador was historically high due to the presence of various gangs.
+In 2011, there were an estimated 25,000 gang members at large in El Salvador; with another 43,500 in prison.
 The best-known gangs, called maras in colloquial Salvadoran Spanish, are Mara Salvatrucha (MS-13) and their rivals 18th Street; maras are hunted by death squads, including Sombra Negra.
 Newer rivals include the rising mara, The Rebels 13.
-Criminal youth gangs dominate life in El Salvador; an estimation of at least 60,000 young people belong to gangs.
-It is one of the three countries of the Northern Triangle of Central America, along with neighboring Guatemala and Honduras, which are all afflicted with high levels of violence.
+El Salvador is one of the three countries of the Northern Triangle of Central America, along with neighboring Guatemala and Honduras, which are all afflicted with high levels of violence.